Mining Legal Arguments to Study Judicial Formalism: Related work

-Three main approaches can be distinguished.
 The first approach studies the types of arguments courts employ.
-It quantifies the frequency of various argument types (e.g., linguistic, systematic, teleological) that are then classified as either formalistic (e.g., linguistic arguments) or non-formalistic (e.g., teleological arguments).
+It quantifies the frequency of various argument types (e.g., linguistic, systemic, teleological) that are then classified as either formalistic (e.g., linguistic arguments) or non-formalistic (e.g., teleological arguments).
 This approach is not new; legal theory has investigated argument types for centuries, and typically US scholars like \citet{choi_2020} or \citet{Krishnakumar2020,krishnakumar_textualism_2024} have been empirically investigating argument types to assess prevailing interpretative theories.
 Fewer studies focus on argument types to measure formalism specifically.
 Most of these concern CEE judiciaries \citep{matczak_constitutions_2010-2,matczak_eu_2015,bystranowski_formalist_2022-1}.
 The underlying assumption of this approach is that the more formalistic arguments a court uses, the more formalistic the court is.

-The second approach \citep{stiglitz_h_historical_2024,thalken_modeling_2023} directly labels paragraphs as formalistic or non-formalistic without analyzing specific argument types.
-This simplification enabled Stiglitz and Thalken not only to manually code decisions but also to provide large-scale analysis using NLP.
+The second approach \citep{Stiglitz2026, stiglitz_h_historical_2024,thalken_modeling_2023} directly labels paragraphs as formalistic or non-formalistic without analyzing specific argument types.
+This simplification enabled them not only to manually code decisions but also to provide large-scale analysis of US Supreme Court using NLP.
 This approach assumes that the higher the number of formalistic paragraphs appearing in courts' decisions, the more formalistic the court is.

-The third approach captures formalism's different dimensions by examining various parameters simultaneously, including the court's rhetorical style and procedural choices alongside argumentation patterns.
-This approach offers a holistic perspective on how formalism manifests across different dimensions of judicial decision-making \citep{alberstein_sarat_measuring_2012, alberstein_whats_2020}.
+The third approach captures different dimensions of formalism by examining various parameters simultaneously, including the court's rhetorical style and procedural choices alongside argumentation patterns.
+This approach offers a holistic perspective on how formalism manifests across different dimensions of judicial decision-making and has been applied mainly in an Israeli context \citep{alberstein_sarat_measuring_2012, alberstein_whats_2020}.

-Despite valuable contributions, current approaches to measuring legal formalism face several problems.
-Most rely on small, manually coded samples without NLP, and none use argument mining to measure formalism directly.
-They typically cover only narrow slices of case law—e.g., a handful of criminal cases \citep{bystranowski_formalist_2022-1} or selected administrative cases \citep{matczak_constitutions_2010-2,matczak_eu_2015}.
-More importantly, many suffer from methodological shortcomings: missing or insufficient coding manuals and a lack of reported inter-annotator agreement, which undermines reproducibility \citep{matczak_eu_2015,bystranowski_formalist_2022-1}.